 To track the progress of the learner, we use a system called OneFile.
 This can tell us the percentage they have completed within the Apprenticeship.
 It also tells us work that has been completed.
 It is also an area where apprentices can complete write-ups and assignments, so very little use for any paper.
 We hold an annual parents’ evening, where you will meet with your child’s Learning and Development Officer (LDO) and they will go through your child’s progress and how they’re performing at Alliance Learning and in the workplace.

 Is my child guaranteed a job?

-A study from the government shows that after completing an Apprenticeship, 85% of apprentices will stay in employment, with 64% staying with the same employer.
+A study from the government shows that after completing an Apprenticeship, 90% of apprentices will stay in employment or further education, most of those staying with the same employer.
 32% of all former apprentices receive a promotion within 12 months of finishing, and of those in work, 75% reported taking on more responsibility in their job.